carpentries/instructor-training/02-cognition.md

 > ## Concept Mapping
 >
-> FIXME: create concept map for something you would teach in 5 minutes.
+> Create a hand drawn concept map for something you would teach in 5
+> minutes.
 {: .challenge}

 > ## Faded Examples
 >
-> FIXME: construct a 3-step faded example to introduce some idea.
+> Construct a 3-step faded example to introduce an idea of your choice.
 {: .challenge}

-> ## Other Ways to Externalize Cognition
+> ## Accessibility, and Other Ways to Externalize Cognition
 >
-> FIXME: describe some other way to make a mental model visible to other people.
+> Describe a way to convey mental models that includes many different
+> people, including those who might have a physical impairment or
+> learn differently.
+Don't feel that you need to invent something - you
+> can use Google or other resources to come up with something.
 {: .challenge}